Skip to main content

 Leave policies can also be somewhat controversial, depending on how they’re implemented.
 The next section on “policies to avoid” will talk about what to avoid when creating leave policies.

-Which Policies Should You Be Aware Of, Or Avoid Including, In Your Employee Handbook?
+Which Policies Should You Avoid Including In Your Employee Handbook?

 In addition to those policies that are important and necessary to include in your employee handbook, it’s also important to know which ones could negatively impact your company culture, demotivate employees, or dissuade potential employees from joining.